-The other regulation that governs almost all North Carolina and South Carolina personal injury claims is called the contributory negligence rule.
+The other regulation that governs almost all North and South Carolina personal injury claims is called the contributory negligence rule.
 Only a handful of states employ this particular statute, which stipulates that if an injured victim is in any way to blame or bears even the smallest amount of responsibility for an accident, then they are barred from receiving any form of financial compensation.

 This stringent guideline means that if the party responsible for the bulk of the accident can pin any amount of blame on the shoulders of the victim, the victim will receive nothing.
 Again, this regulation applies to most personal injury cases, including car accidents, truck accidents, and slip and fall accidents.
 Having a skilled attorney working on your behalf is the best way to fight back against claims that you were somehow responsible for causing your own accident.

-The attorneys at the North Carolina and South Carolina DeMayo Law Offices have over 150 years of combined legal experience, which has prepared us to take on your case.
+The attorneys at the North and South Carolina DeMayo Law Offices have over 150 years of combined legal experience, which has prepared us to take on your case.
 We have dedicated our lives to understanding personal injury laws, and we know how to manage a wide variety of personal injury petitions, including:

-Although this list represents numerous laws concerning personal injury, if your accident does not fit within these categories, the North Carolina and South Carolina DeMayo Law Offices may still be able to help you seek compensation.
+Although this list represents numerous laws concerning personal injury, if your accident does not fit within these categories, the North and South Carolina DeMayo Law Offices may still be able to help you seek compensation.
 We understand that every personal injury case is different, and you may face unique circumstances that complicate your case.
 However, when you work with YOUR NORTH CAROLINA LAW FIRM™, our personal injury lawyers will use their extensive experience to determine the appropriate legal strategy that will help you win your case.